nikuhluss/backend-coding-challenge/README.md

 docker-compose up
 ```

-Your Database is now setup.
+The Database is now setup.

 ### Application Setup:
 The Spring Boot application can be run from your IDE and you should be good to go.